Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: Introduction

 Interestingly, the problem of the superradiant frequencies will lead us back to the classical mode analysis of the physics literature, see \cite{n13} and \cite{n1}, albeit from a quite different perspective.
 Mode solutions to the wave equation will be reviewed in section \ref{reviewModes}; for now, we simply recall that a solution $\psi$ to the wave equation $\Box_g\psi = 0$ is called a mode solution if

-where $(t,r,\theta,\phi)$ are Boyer-Lindquist coordinates (defined in section \ref{notation}) and $S$ and $R$ must satisfy appropriate ordinary differential equations and boundary conditions (given in section \ref{reviewModes}) so that, among other things, when $\text{Im}\left(\omega\right) \geq 0$, $\psi$ has finite energy along suitable spacelike hypersurfaces.\footnote{When $\text{Im}\left(\omega\right) > 0$ one may take these hypersurfaces to be asymptotically flat.
-For $\text{Im}\left(\omega\right) = 0$ one should instead consider hyperboloidal hypersurfaces terminating on future null infinity.} Ruling out the exponentially growing mode solutions corresponding to Im$(\omega) > 0$ is the content of ``mode stability.''
+where $(t,r,\theta,\phi)$ are Boyer-Lindquist coordinates (defined in section \ref{notation}) and $S$ and $R$ must satisfy appropriate ordinary differential equations and boundary conditions (given in section \ref{reviewModes}) so that, among other things, $\psi$ has finite energy along suitable spacelike hypersurfaces.\footnote{When $\text{Im}\left(\omega\right) > 0$ one should take asymptotically flat hypersurfaces connecting the future event horizon and spacelike infinity.
+When $\text{Im}\left(\omega\right) \leq 0$ one should instead consider hyperboloidal hypersurfaces connecting the future event horizon and future null infinity.
+See the discussion in appendix \ref{finiteModeEnergy}.} Ruling out the exponentially growing mode solutions corresponding to Im$(\omega) > 0$ is the content of ``mode stability.''
 This was established by Whiting in the ground-breaking \cite{n1}.
 We will extend Whiting's techniques and establish a \emph{quantitative} understanding of the lack of mode solutions with \emph{real} $\omega$.\footnote{See also \cite{n15} and \cite{n16} which concern solutions to the Cauchy problem of the form $e^{im\phi}\psi_0(t,r,\theta)$ and discuss mode solutions with real $\omega$.} As a byproduct of our methods, we will also be able to simplify the proof of Whiting's original mode stability result.
-Next, we will show that this ``quantitative mode stability on the real axis'' can be upgraded to ``integrated local energy decay,'' with an explicit constant, for general solutions to the wave equation in any ``bounded-frequency regime.''
-Along the way, we will produce the necessary estimate for section 11.7 of \cite{n2}.
+Next, we will show that this ``quantitative mode stability on the real axis'' can be upgraded to ``integrated local energy decay,'' with an explicit constant, for solutions to the wave equation in any ``bounded-frequency regime.''\footnote{The phrase ``bounded-frequency regime'' will be precisely defined in section \ref{theResults}; but, lest the reader be mislead, we take the opportunity to emphasize that the integrated energy decay statement proven here will assume \emph{a priori} that the solution and its coordinate derivatives are square integrable to the future in $t$.} Along the way, we will produce the necessary estimate for section 11.7 of \cite{n2}.